Janis-ai/Janis-for-npm/README.md

 # [Janis](https://developer.Janis.ai)
 ## For Chatbots Built in Node.js

 Artificial intelligence is only as good as the training it receives.
-Connect AI from companies like Google and Facebook in 60 seconds and start training with your team.
-Accelerate automation, make better decisions together, and delight your customers 24/7.
+With Janis, you can train and monitor your AI from Slack to accelerate automation and reduce time and costs associated with customer service.

 * Train
-Define and categorize what customers say and your responses.
-Simulate bot conversations in a dedicated Slack channel.
+Define and categorize what users say and your responses.
+Simulate bot conversations in a dedicated Slack channel and only go live when you're confident in your automation.

-* Copilot
+* Monitor
-Get real-time alerts when your bot needs a human to take over.
-Pause your bot and chat live, while training your AI to learn from conversations and improve for the future.
+Get alerts when a human should take over.
+Pause your bot and chat live with customers, while training your AI to learn from your conversations so you can improve for the future.

-* Gain Insight
+* Gain Insights
-Identify bottlenecks in your conversational experience and see where your AI needs more training, then measure the impact of additional training on key performance metrics.
+See where your AI needs more training with analytics, then measure the impact of additional training on key performance metrics.

+To learn more about Janis' capabilities, visit the [Janis Developer Portal](https://developer.janis.ai)

 ### What you need to get started:
 * [Janis for Slack](https://slack.janis.ai)
 * [A Chatbot built in Node.js](./examples/)
 * [Optional: An API.AI account](http://www.api.ai)
+(Other AI sources such as wit.ai are on the roadmap, but you can still use other features to monitor and manage your AI until then)

 ##### Operational Dependencies:
 1. You'll need an API key from Janis and a Client Key for each Chatbot you register with Janis.
 You can get both of those (free) when you add Janis to Slack.